MAS Urban and Territorial Design

-At present even remote spaces and landscapes are pulled into the vortex of urbanisation; the urban condition is omnipresent.
-Throughout the 20th century, this expanded field of urbanisation has continued to challenge the disciplines of architecture and urbanism to rescale and expand their concepts, methods and approaches beyond urban centres and concentrated urban agglomerations.
-What could be architect’s roles in understanding, describing, and designing contemporary urban territories?
+Today, even remote spaces and landscapes are pulled into the vortex of urbanisation; the urban condition is omnipresent.
+Throughout the twentieth century and into the present, the extended field of the urbanisation of territories has continued to challenge the disciplines of architecture and urbanism to rescale and expand their concepts, methods and approaches beyond urban centres and urban agglomerations.